bioinfo-pf-curie/mpiSORT/README.md

 The presented version of the program has been tested on France Genomic cluster of TGCC (Très Grand Centre de Calcul) of CEA (Bruyeres le Chatel, France).

 !!!!!
-THIS PROGRAM NEEDS A LOW LATENCY NETWORK !!!! / !!!!!
+THIS PROGRAM NEEDS A LOW LATENCY NETWORK !!!! <br />
+!!!!!
 THIS PROGRAM NEEDS A PARALLEL FILE SYSTEM !!!!

-Indeed optimizations are everywhere :)
+Optimizations are everywhere :)

 Contact us if you need information.